Axia-Tech/AXIA-wiki/docs/maintain/axialunar/maintain-guides-how-to-nominate-axialunar.md

 slug: ../../maintain-guides-how-to-nominate-axialunar
 ---

 > The following information applies to the AXIALunar network.
-If you want to nominate on AXIACoin,
+If you want to nominate on AXIA,
-> check out the [AXIACoin guide](../maintain-guides-how-to-validate-axiasolar.md) instead.
+> check out the [AXIA guide](../maintain-guides-how-to-validate-AXIA.md) instead.

-Nominators are one type of participant in the staking subsystem of AXIACoin.
+Nominators are one type of participant in the staking subsystem of AXIA.
 They are responsible for appointing their stake to the validators who are the second type of participant.
 By appointing their stake, they are able to elect the active set of validators and share in the rewards that are paid out.